rememberSoftwares/yacana/docs/README.md

 ---

 See?
-The assigned Agent remembered that it had solved the Task1 previously and used this information to solve the second task.
+The assigned Agent remembered that it had solved Task1 previously and used this information to solve the second task.
 You can chain as many Tasks as you need.
 Also, you should create other Agents that don't have the knowledge of previous tasks and make them do things based on the output of your first agent.
 You can build anything now!

 ### Logging levels